AndreaTatoy/AndreaTatoy/README.md

 ## About Me

-I am Louise Andrea Tatoy, a passionate coder with strong skills in database management.
-I enjoy tackling complex problems and crafting elegant solutions.
-My journey in the tech world began with the BS Computer Science program, and I've been thriving ever since.
+I am Louise Andrea Tatoy, a passionate coder with a flair for design and a knack for creating detailed visualizations.
+My journey into coding started with a BS in Computer Science, where I discovered my love for front-end development.
+I particularly enjoy the creative process of designing user interfaces and the analytical aspect of visualizing complex systems through diagrams.
+My goal is to bridge the gap between design and development, crafting solutions that are both visually appealing and technically strong.

 ## Education